gilemerson/comp2112-week2/01-console-chapters.md

 7. View lesson  https://scrimba.com/casts/caqzMs3
 	1. Using a template literal with an object to change innerHTML
-	1. View the lesson above, and only if you're really stuck, then [view the answer](https://youtu.be/AdN-27Gf1_E)
+	1. View the lesson above, and only if you're really stuck, then [view the answer from 0:00 to 3:47s](https://youtu.be/AdN-27Gf1_E)
 ```
 function render(obj) {
    let snippet = `